temparus/dotfiles/.docs/INSTALL.md

 ## Where to go from here

-If you are using an encrypted volume, see [dm-crypt](https://wiki.gentoo.org/wiki/Dm-crypt).
+* If you are using an encrypted volume, see [dm-crypt](https://wiki.gentoo.org/wiki/Dm-crypt).

+* Install the dotfiles and execute the additional installation scripts from that repository.